Uniguide-AB/Fenix-Collect-API/docs/README.md

 # About Fenix Collect  API

+This

 ## Resources

-These resources are used by the wevhooks and the REST API.
+These resources are used by the webhooks and the REST API.

 #### <a name="webhook"></a> [webhook](#webhook)